 Besides these the ward is equipped with three surgeries, two of which are used for minor operations or for casualty cases where there is a limited amount of injury.
 The third is a fully equipped operating theatre which is usually kept for cases where emergency surgery is necessary.
 People who have been involved in serious accidents are usually taken straight into this room and given immediate treatment by whichever physician is available at the time.

-Certain other items of equipment though, do not come under the control of the ward personnel.
-For example, two of the crucial forms of medical test have to be conducted outside of the ward and in con-equence administrative control over these lies outside the E. R. Thus the majority of x-rays are performed and read within the x-ray department and as a result the E. R. is dependent upon it for this crucial service.
+Control of the ward personnel.
+For example, two of the crucial forms of medical test have to be conducted outside of the ward and in consequence administrative control over these lies outside the E. R. Thus the majority of x-rays are performed and read within the x-ray department and as a result the E. R. is dependent upon it for this crucial service.
 In the x-ray department, as in the laboratories, the speed at which tests can be completed very much depends upon the speed at which the various machines work.

-In other respects the ward is self sufficient and is in a position to provide assistance without having to call in other departments.
+In other respects the ward is celf sufficient and is in a position to provide assistance without having to call in other departments.
 Thus for example, it is a Poison Control Center and is equipped with a full range of antidotes for most types of poison.
 Similarly, it is prepared for dealing with cardiac arrest cases.